 International Women's Day

 Get involved, get radical, be inspired.
-We’ve put together a class collection of funny, sharp and empowered female artists to honor all things female in our celebratory programme for International Women’s Day on Sat 4 Mar.
+We’ve put together a class collection of funny, sharp and empowered female artists in our celebratory programme for International Women’s Day on Sat 4 Mar.

 'Laser focused and brilliantly sustained' Independent